Manifest (TV series): Release

-On July 21, 2018, the series held a panel at San Diego Comic-Con in San Diego, California.
+On July 21, 2018, the series held a panel at San Diego Comic-Con.
 Those in attendance included executive producer Jeff Rake and actors Melissa Roxburgh and Josh Dallas.
 On August 28, 2018, the first nine minutes of the first episode were released among various digital outlets.
 The series also took part in the 12th Annual PaleyFest Fall Television Previews on September 10, 2018, which featured a preview screening of the series.